Financial-Times/origami/README.md

 * Safari and Chrome mobile [don't support](http://caniuse.com/#feat=autofocus) the autofocus attribute.
 In Chrome mobile, you can use the `.focus()` function on an element when `oOverlay.ready` is dispatched to simulate the behaviour.
 * In Safari mobile on iOS8, autofocus is [buggy](http://stackoverflow.com/questions/26146252/in-ios8-using-focus-will-show-virtual-keyboard-and-scroll-page-after-touch) and is triggered after the overlay has loaded and a _touchdown_ event is dispatched after that.
 That means that if you click anywhere on the page after the page loads, the keyboard will come up which will most likely produce unexpected behaviours.
 We recommend not using autofocus in iOS 8.
 These unexpected behaviours only occur the first time an overlay is rendered, after that, autofocus won't be activated.

-## UI Notes

-* Having a heading is optional, though you won't have a close button if a heading hasn't been set.
-If you don't need to have an overlay with a close button, please check with the design team first.
-* Heading titles should be as short as possible, and must not be empty.
-* Overlays should not appear on hover, and if they do there must be a 200ms dwell on the element before the overlay appears, AND it must be possible to also launch the overlay by clicking, to ensure the overlay still works on devices that lack a hoverable pointer.
-* Overlays won't appear in core experience, so should not be used for any critical functionality unless you have a fallback set for it.

 ---

 ## Contact